etwk/blog/content/lists/books.md

 - [ ] My Life as a Traitor: An Iranian Memoir
 - [ ] Ghosts of Revolution: Rekindled Memories of Imprisonment in Iran
 - [ ] The Enlightenment of the Greengage Tree #fiction
+- [x]  What Iranians Want: Women, Life, Freedom #must
+- [ ] The Shadow Commander: Soleimani, the US, and Iran's Global Ambitions
+- [ ] Whisper Tapes: Kate Millett in Iran
+### Middle East
+- [ ] Life as Politics: How Ordinary People Change the Middle East
 ### India
 - [ ] Ants Among Elephants: An Untouchable Family and the Making of Modern India
 - [ ] The Anarchy: The East India Company, Corporate Violence, and the Pillage of an Empire #history